 Medieval Leg Armour

 Only knights and cavalry could afford the full leg armor back in the Middle Ages.
-The infantry and other soldiers could only count on leather leg armor and brigandine legs armour.
-Of course, after big battles, the soldiers engaged in looting and removing their killed enemies’ legs armor.
+The infantry and other soldiers could only count on leather and brigandine legs armour.
+Of course, after big battles, the soldiers engaged in looting and removing their killed enemies’ trophies.
 These, however, were isolated cases because the lion’s share of the trophies usually was taken by the warlords.

 This lack of leg armour was the reason for the fact that most injuries sustained during combat were limb injuries.
 Add to that mix the horrible medicine that was prevalent in the Middle Ages, and you get a huge percentage of deaths because of limb injuries.